Church of Cyprus: Administration and Holy Synod

 The Holy Synod of the Church of Cyprus is the highest church authority in Cyprus.
 Its task is to examine and provide solutions on all issues concerning the Church of Cyprus.
-The head of the Holy Synod and of the Church of Cyprus is Georgios Papachrysostomou, archbishop of New Justiniana and All Cyprus.
+The head of the Holy Synod and of the Church of Cyprus is Archbishop George III.
 The Holy Synod regularly convenes on the first week after Easter and in the first fortnight of every February and September.
-It holds ad hoc sessions whenever deemed necessary, or when two of its members put forward a request.
+It holds sessions whenever deemed necessary, or when two of its members put forward a request.